About Lori E. Varlotta

 Lori E. Varlotta, PhD, became California Lutheran University’s eighth president on September 1, 2020.

-She is the first female president in Cal Lutheran’s 61-year history, and she comes to the university as an established leader with broad experience in academic affairs and curriculum reform, enrollment management and student affairs, budget and planning, and friend-raising and fundraising.
+She is the first female president in Cal Lutheran’s 61-year history, and she comes to the university as an established leader with broad experience in change management and curriculum reform, student success and inclusion, strategic planning and budgeting, and friend-raising and fundraising.

 Varlotta considers her 35 years working at mission-driven colleges and universities a calling, not a career.
 When she accepted the Cal Lutheran presidency, she said the university’s mission to “educate leaders for a global society who are strong in character and judgment, confident in their identity and vocation, and committed to service and justice” spoke volumes to her.

-Prior to Cal Lutheran, Varlotta served as 22nd president of Hiram College in Ohio and was the first female president in its 170-year existence.
+Before her arrival at Cal Lutheran, Varlotta served as the 22nd president of Hiram College in Ohio, where she was the first female president in its 170-year existence.
 At the time of her departure, the Hiram College Board of Trustees bestowed upon her the title of president emerita.

-Before coming to Hiram, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management and student affairs.
-She led 31 departments, including the areas of retention, educational equity and NCAA Division I athletics.
-She also held leadership roles at the University of Wisconsin, Whitewater, and the University of San Francisco.
+Prior to coming to Hiram, Varlotta spent 11 years at California State University, Sacramento, ultimately serving as senior vice president of planning, enrollment management and student affairs.
+She led 31 departments, including the areas of retention, diversity, educational equity, and NCAA Division I athletics.
+She also held senior leadership roles at the University of Wisconsin-Whitewater and the University of San Francisco.